dhui808/aws-snippets/sam/README.md

             Choose a service: DynamoDB
             add actions: PutItem
             Resources: Add ARN
     Create a Lambda for Handling Requests: RequestUnicorn, use the WildRydesLambda IAM role Validate the Lambda function
         Test -> Configure test event -> TestRequestEvent Copy and paste the sample test event into the editor Test

+    Deploy a RESTful API
+    Create a New REST API from API Gateway: WildRydes Edge optimized selected in the Endpoint Type Create a Cognito User Pools Authorizer: WildRydes
+        API: WildRydes -> Authorizers -> Create New Authorizer
+        Type: Cognito
+        Cognito User Pool: WildRydes
+        Authorization for the Token Source
+        Verify your authorizer configuration
+    Create a new resource and method
+        Create called a new resource /ride within your API.
+        Then create a POST method for that resource and configure it to use a Lambda proxy integration backed by the RequestUnicorn function
+        Select Lambda Function for the integration type Check the box for Use Lambda Proxy integration RequestUnicorn, for Lambda Function
+        o.
+Choose on the Method Request card.
+        p.
+Choose the pencil icon next to Authorization.
+        q.
+Select the WildRydes Cognito user pool authorizer from the drop-down list, and click the checkmark icon.
+    Deploy Your API
+        From the Amazon API Gateway console, choose Actions, Deploy API Invoke URL becomes available